ddfilipov/js-understanding-weird-parts/s2-15-execution-stack/README.md

 1 - Execution Context of a()
 0 - Global Execution Context

-**TLDR**: Whichever Execution Context is on top is the one that's currently running.
+**TLDR**: Each function that's called creates an Execution Context which stack on the pile one on top of the other.
+Whichever Execution Context is on top is the one that's currently running.